tanisha1112/tanisha1112.github.io/index.md

 *I have always been eager to meet new technical challenges and gain a deeper understanding to tackle the problem at hand.From noisy sensor output data to images to sequential and spatial data, I have been trying to make sense out of them to create something that has a real world impact.As an R&D Engineer, I love to put forward my technical and analytical skills and learn something new every day.*

-I am currently based in Delhi,India and I'm always looking for opportunities to work with passionate people on shared goals, whether it be creative, personal or professional projects!
+I am currently based in Delhi, India and I'm always looking for opportunities to work with passionate people on shared goals, whether it be creative, personal or professional projects!

 # Previous experiences
 - **Wobot.ai** :